blog

 1. Curated Learning Environment

-Although mobile devices allow schools to expand the classroom, they also give students more opportunities to access inappropriate content, notes EdTech Magazine.
-An MDM software provides monitoring and management of these devices to make sure they are being used responsibly, whether in classrooms, at home, or in libraries, parking lots, or other remote locations.
+Mobile devices allow schools to expand the classroom.
+But, they also give students more opportunities to access inappropriate content, notes EdTech Magazine.
+An MDM software platform provides monitoring and management of these devices.
+MDM software can make sure the students use the devices responsibly.
+It can track the students’ usage, whether in classrooms, at home, or in libraries, parking lots, or other remote locations.

 Essentially, MDM suites consist of policy, configuration, and management tools, topped by a management overlay for administering OS-specific apps and content.
-Educators can set up these devices with specific content that is going to be used during remote learning, while also applying certain restrictions and other settings.
+Educators can set up these devices with specific content that students will use during remote learning.
+At the same time, they can also apply certain restrictions and other settings.
 Some other core functions include OS configuration management; hardware inventory; and mobile app inventory, deployment, configuration, updating, and removal.

 2. BYOD Support

-Even prior to the pandemic, some K-12 school systems augmented classroom computers with a BYOD (bring your own device) policy enabling students to take their own laptops or tablets to school if they prefer.
-In light of COVID-19 school closings, school systems ranging from New York City (NYC) to the small municipality of Zeeland, MI are trying to bridge the “digital divide” by providing devices and WiFi services to students who don’t already have access to these tools.
+Even prior to the pandemic, some K-12 school systems augmented classroom computers with a BYOD (= Bring Your Own Device) policy.
+That enabled students to take their own laptops or tablets to school if they prefer.
+In light of COVID-19 school closings, school systems ranging from New York City (NYC) to the small municipality of Zeeland, MI were trying to bridge the “digital divide”.
+They provided devices and WiFi services to students who didn’t already have access to these tools.

-More than 300,000 students in the NYC public schools, or almost one-third of the total school population, don’t have an adequate device at home for remote learning, according to the New York Post.
-At the same time, schools throughout the nation face a supply shortage caused by increased demand along with reduced production in China, another country badly stricken by COVID-19.
-However, many MDM software systems today support PCs, tablets, and smartphones running different OS, such as Windows, Chrome OS, and Android, allowing school departments to provide cost-effective support for multivendor BYOD devices already owned by students alongside devices obtained by school systems for kids in need.
+But there are challenges as well.
+Over 300,000 students in the NYC public schools–almost one-third of the total school population–don’t have an adequate device at home for remote learning, according to the New York Post.
+At the same time, schools throughout the nation face a supply shortage caused by increased demand.
+This was exacerbated by reduced production of devices in China, another country badly stricken by COVID-19.
+However, many MDM software systems today support PCs, tablets, and smartphones running different OS, such as Windows, Chrome OS, and Android.
+This allows school departments to provide cost-effective support for multivendor BYOD devices already owned by students.
+This supplements the devices obtained by school systems for kids in need.

 3. Cybersecurity